Vatican: Pope to deliver Sunday blessing from Rome hospital

 The Argentine pope has enjoyed relatively robust health, though he lost the upper part of one lung in his youth because of an infection.
 He also suffers from sciatica, or nerve pain, that makes him walk with a pronounced limp.

 John Paul’s first stay at Gemelli was after he was shot during a May 13, 1981 assassination attempt in St. Peter’s Square.
+Four days later, he delivered his Sunday prayer from the hospital and said: “Pray for the brother who shot me, whom I have sincerely forgiven.”

+John Paul was released in June of that year but returned a few weeks later after developing a serious infection that kept him hospitalized for nearly two months.

-He returned in subsequent years for broken bones suffered in falls, an appendectomy, and respiratory and throat problems.
+He returned in subsequent years for broken bones suffered in falls, an appendectomy, respiratory and throat problems as well as to have a benign intestinal tumor removed.
 The Polish pope, who suffered from Parkinson’s disease, died at the Vatican on April 2, 2005.